 I emailed its founders through the address listed on the website to ask them whether most people were unhappy about being included.

 Not at all, the unknown responder wrote, adding that when someone wanted a photo removed, it was removed promptly, though this was fairly rare.

 “Frankly, we get a good bit of thank-you emails,” he or she wrote.
 “We [also] get plenty of submissions from all over the world.”

 This is what’s most upsetting about the website, which, like a car crash, I can’t stop looking at.
-I wonder if these kids are aware that their pocket money could send a dozen of their compatriots through college, or feed a family in a developing country for life.
+I wonder if these kids are aware that their pocket money could send a dozen of their compatriots through college, or feed an African family for life.
 Naturally, they are aware – otherwise they wouldn’t be posing.

 Of course, I can’t talk.
 According to the Global Rich List, which allows you to compare your own income and assets to that of the whole world, I am in the global 1% – despite being far from wealthy by Australian standards.

 Most of my wealth came from factors outside of my control (I had the opportunity to learn English while still quite young, opening up a realm of high-paying job opportunities for me), but nonetheless, I wouldn’t say I’m ashamed of it.
 I, along with everyone else, believe I’ve worked hard for my money.